 - In more extreme cases, you’ll develop a rash at the site and experience symptoms within three to 12 days that feel like arthritis, fever or the flu.
 If these symptoms don’t go away, seek out medical attention.

-Tick Extermination & Control
+Tick Extermination & Removal

 - Surveying your property while keeping a tick’s lifecycle in mind.